Show HN: Robot Unlock – an open-ended programming game/zachlike

 I tested it on Windows 11 and Linux (via proton).
 I'm afraid I can't say anything about Mac OS until I get my hands on apple hardware and I'm not familiar enough with their emulation layers to take a guess.

-• nneonneo 3 days ago
+• nneonneo a year ago

 If it’s just electron, any reason it can’t be “native” Linux/macOS?

-• adrianton3 2 days ago
+• adrianton3 a year ago

 I picked electron with portability in mind; I anticipate some unknown unknowns (since I've never owned a mac for ex) but they should be solvable.